Rhodesian Ridgeback and Boxer

 "fighting" over a raw hide twist with the Belladonna.

-immediately took to her and has started teaching her not
+Gypsy quickly took to her and

-only how to play, but how to fight for a bone or food, how to
+started teaching her not only how to play, but how to fight for

-roughhouse with a toy and dig out the stuffing, how to work a
+a bone or food, how to roughhouse with a toy and dig out the

-chew stick with her back teeth, how to wrestle, how to fight her way out of
+stuffing, how to work a chew stick with her back teeth, how to

-a corner, and how to chase after a dog that steals her rawhide
+after a dog that steals her rawhide or food.

-but loving way.
+loving way.
 Amazing!

 |